viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\cora-analog-single-ended.png" title=""  width="550">

-In our case, $R_{MUX}$ equals to 10 kΩ because we are using the auxiliary input VAUX1 (which is connected to pin A0 on the Cora Z7 board).
+In our case, R<sub>MUX</sub> equals to 10 kΩ because we are using the auxiliary input VAUX[1] (which is connected to pin A0 on the Cora Z7 board).
-In addition to $R_{MUX}$, we must include resistors in the signal path on the Cora Z7 board: 2.32&nbsp;kΩ, 140&nbsp;Ω, and 845&nbsp;Ω.
+In addition to R<sub>MUX</sub>, we must include resistors in the signal path on the Cora Z7 board: 2.32&nbsp;kΩ, 140&nbsp;Ω, and 845&nbsp;Ω.
-$C_{SAMPLE}$ is specified by Xilinx as 3 pF.
+C<sub>SAMPLE</sub>is specified by Xilinx as 3 pF.

-We now calculate the needed acquisition time for VAUX1 as follows:
+We now calculate the needed acquisition time for VAUX[1] as follows:
 ```math
 t_{ACQ} = 9 \times ( 10000 + 10000 + 2320 + 140 + 845 ) \times 3 \times 10^{-12} = 629\mskip3muns
 ```